-This black sugar cane is one of the most beautiful cultivars of this useful crop.
+This black sugar cane from Hawaii is one of the most beautiful cultivars of this useful crop.
 Stems and leaves grow in a in a wide range of hues, from purple to black, varying as they age.
-The stems are also coated with a white shiny wax, increasing the black-and-white contrast.
+Canes are also coated with a white shiny wax, increasing the black-and-white contrast.
 Canes are thin, smooth and glossy, with long internodes and can produce aerial roots in their lower nodes.
 More than 100 traditional cultivars of sugar cane existed in ancient Hawaii, but this black cultivar was one of the three types of sugarcanes used in traditional Hawaiian medicine.

 Ko Honua Ula means "red earth sugarcane" in Polynesian languague.
 The alternate name Kō Niho Puhi means “eel’s tooth” sugarcane, owing to the sharp points of the auxiliary buds.

-Sugar Cane is a 3-5 m (9-15 ft) tall tropical grass that produces most of the world sugar.
+Sugar Canes are 3-5 m tall tropical grasses that produces most of the world sugar.
 Saccharum officinarum grows in tropical to warm mediterranean climates.
 Canes can be peeled and eaten at any moment, they are best after blooming.
-Sugar cane is very fast growing in hot summer weather, water and fertilize abundantly in summer!
+Sugar cane is very fast growing in hot summer weather.
+Water and fertilize abundantly in summer!
 They bloom in late autumn or winter, and when they do it, they have the highest sugar contect.
 They are all hardy to light and short frosts, but some cultivars do better than others in cooler locations.
 If frosts are expected, protect the base with mulch and more .

-In this case Canarius offers one rooted plant, grown in a 14-16 cm pot.
-If the rooted plant is not available, we will ship a pack of two super-thick cuttings ready to sprout.
+Canarius offers a super thick 50 cm ready-to-sprout cutting.
 Cuttings are the best way to reproduce sugar cane, because they root easily and will give a plant exactly like the original mother plant.
 Our cuttings can be used as they are or they can be split in two or three smaller cuttings.
 They root better in a sandy and draining soil.
-Keep moist and warm above 17 C for rooting.
-The best rooting temperature is 20-30 C. Visit our blog and read how to root sugarcane cuttings.
+Keep them moist and warm above 17 C. The best rooting temperature is 20-30 C.

 |Minimum winter temperature||0 ºC to 15 ºC|